-7. EMERGENCY BAITING (Ground application only)
+6. EMERGENCY BAITING (Ground application only)

-A person authorised to use 1080 fox bait under clause 9 of this Order may undertake emergency baiting, but only in accordance with the following conditions:
+A person authorised to use or possess 1080 wild dog bait under clause 9 of this Order may undertake emergency baiting but only in accordance with the following conditions:

-- 7.1 A person whose livestock are being attacked may lay 1080 fox baits (by way of ground baiting only) without the need to comply with condition 6.1 (3-day prior neighbour notification).
-A person who undertakes emergency baiting must, however, notify each landholder whose property boundary lies within one (1) kilometre of a baiting location before laying any 1080 fox baits.
-A person who undertakes emergency baiting may lay up to fifty (50) 1080 fox baits but only with the prior approval of an Authorised Control Officer. - 7.2 A person who undertakes emergency baiting must comply with all requirements in relation to the use of 1080 fox baits, except as provided for in condition 7.1.
+6.1 A person whose livestock are being attacked or can provide evidence that their livestock are under imminent threat of attack may lay 1080 wild dog baits (by way of ground baiting only) without the need to comply with condition 5.1 (3-day prior neighbour notification).
+A person who undertakes emergency baiting must, however, notify each landholder whose property boundary lies within one (1) kilometre of a baiting location before laying any 1080 wild dog baits.

+6.2 A person who undertakes emergency baiting must comply with all requirements in relation to the use of 1080 wild dog baits, except as provided for in condition 6.1.

-8. 1080 POISONING NOTICES
+7. 1080 POISONING NOTICES

-A person authorised to use 1080 fox bait under clause 9 of this Order must erect notices in accordance with the following conditions:
+A person authorised to use 1080 wild dog bait under clause 9 of this Order must erect notices in accordance with the following conditions:

-- 8.1 A person who uses 1080 fox baits must erect notices before laying 1080 fox baits on any land.
+7.1 A person who uses 1080 wild dog baits must erect notices before laying 1080 wild dog baits on any land.
 These notices must remain up for a minimum of four (4) weeks after the last day of baiting.
+Notices must be placed at:

+(a) every entry to the baiting location; and

+(b) the main entrance to a private property where baiting is undertaken or in the case of a National Park the main entrance to the area being baited; and

+(c) at the extremities of and up to five (5) kilometre intervals along all public thoroughfares which border or pass through the baiting location.

+7.2 The notices must specify the following:

+(a) 1080 baits for wild dogs are being laid on this property; and

+(b) the dates on which 1080 wild dog baits are first laid or the dates between which baits will be laid; and

+(c) contact details of the person who will lay the 1080 wild dog baits or in the case of a public authority a person or office that can be contacted for information about 1080 wild dog baits being used on the property; and

-Notices must be placed: - (a) at every entry to the baiting location; and - (b) at the main entrance to a private property or holding where baiting is undertaken; and - (c) at up to five (5) kilometre intervals along all public thoroughfares which border or pass through the baiting location. - 8.2 The notices must specify the following: - (a) that 1080 fox baits are being laid on this property; and - (b) the dates on which 1080 fox baits are first laid or the dates between which baits will be laid; and - (c) contact details of the person who will lay the 1080 fox baits; and - (d) a warning that non-target animals may be affected. - 8.3 Under the Pesticides Regulation 2009 (clauses 19 to 23) public authorities have additional public notification obligations that must be complied with.
-There are also other notification requirements in the Regulation. - 8.4 1080 Poison Notices may be obtained from Authorised Control Officers.
+(d) warning that domestic animals may be affected.

+7.3 Under the Pesticides Regulation 2009 (clauses 19 to 23) public authorities have additional public notification obligations that must be complied with.
+There are also other notification requirements in the Regulation.

+7.4 1080 Poison Notices may be obtained from Authorised Control Officers.